DallanQ/tiny_towns/QA.md

 The explanation for the Theatre in the rules, explains what unique means in the context of this game.

 [clarification-grand-mausoleum-of-the-rodina](https://boardgamegeek.com/thread/2212313/clarification-grand-mausoleum-of-the-rodina)

 > This monument states: "Your unfed cottages are worth 3 VP each".
-There is no clarification in the rulebook whether or not this replaces the normal cottage scoring mechanic (3 VP if fed).
+Is there a clarification in the rulebook that explains whether or not this replaces the normal cottage scoring mechanic (3 VP if fed)?

 It doesn’t replace anything.
 If it’s fed, it’s 3 points via the Cottage card.
 If it’s not fed, it’s 3 points via the Monument card.

 [master-builder-wait-for-construction](https://boardgamegeek.com/thread/2201803/master-builder-wait-for-construction)

 > Could the Master Builder name the next resource immediately after the last player places their cube, preventing them from constructing a building that round?

 On page 4, step 3, the rules state that all players are given a chance to construct before the next player names a resource.

 [the-architects-guild-wipes-out-filthy-warehouses](https://boardgamegeek.com/thread/2255099/the-architects-guild-wipes-out-filthy-warehouses)

 > What happens when I replace my warehouses full of industrial wastes with some brand-new buildings?
-> How about new warehouses?
-Are they come into play unused?
+> Will warehouses come into play unused?
 Or should the newly built warehouses take over the accumulated garbage?

 You can replace a full warehouse for another building thus removing the unwanted cubes forever.
 However you cannot remove a warehouse and put in a new warehouse.
 You must replace the old building for a new type of building.

 [monument-tier-list-for-fortune-exspansion](https://boardgamegeek.com/thread/2451829/monument-tier-list-for-fortune-exspansion)

 [grey-building-question](https://boardgamegeek.com/thread/3038432/grey-building-question)

 > Do the grey structure cards count as a building?
 For example: when you have the Archive of 2nd era monument it scores a point for every unique building.
 Do you include the grey structure as a unique building and therefore score a point for it?